Laughing is free and it has no calories. Why aren’t we laughing? Here are common obstacles to laughter and simple ways to overcome them.

-The brain releases endorphin in response to physical pain.
+The brain releases endorphins in response to physical pain.
 The euphoric feeling masks pain, which enabled our ancestors to seek safety when injured.
-We were not meant to be high on endorphin all the time.
-It would be foolish to create pain just to stimulate endorphin.
+We were not meant to be high on endorphins all the time.
+It would be foolish to create pain just to stimulate endorphins.
 Laughing stretches your innards in a way they usually don't get stretched.
 Like a massage, the controlled distress relieves tension.
 You may tense up again soon, which is why you need to laugh often.

 To each his own

 I don’t enjoy most of what others find funny.
 Put-downs of public officials don’t make me laugh, nor do tales of intoxication.
 But I laughed really hard at this skit about a book club fighting over whether to pronounce “Sartre” with one syllable or two.
 I have lived in a world where people battled over trivia.
 Watching such battles on stage makes them feel safe, which gives my inner mammal a nice sense of relief.

 Everyone needs relief because your inner mammal knows that you are threatened as long as you’re alive.
 Humor makes threats feel more manageable.
 Anything that's funny to you is worth making space for in your life.
 I make space for my local improv theater.
 The core principle of improv is saying “yes” to suggestions and then making sense of them.
 Great examples are here, here, and here.
 If you don’t believe they are making up every word on the spot, take an improv class and you will learn how they do it.